Volunteering section requirements

 - Assessment – To complete your DofE programme you must meet your Assessor to talk about what you’ve done and make sure they sign it off.
 They can do this online at www.DofE.org/assessor

 Volunteering pictures in eDofE

-Don’t forget to collect lots of photographs, letters, certificates etc. along the way to upload into your eDofE account to make your Achievement Pack something to treasure.
+Don’t forget to collect lots of photographs, letters, certificates etc. along the way to upload into your eDofE account.
 Here are some ideas to get you started: